-P48 and P12 are abbreviations for two forms of phantom powering, a standardized method of supplying power to professional microphones.
+P48 and P12 are abbreviations for two forms of phantom powering, a standardized method of supplying power to professional analog microphones.
 The main advantages of this method are its compatibility with dynamic microphones and the fact that no special, additional wires are required in the microphone cable.

 Schoeps was the first company ever to offer phantom-powered studio condenser microphones (CMT 20 series, 1963-64).
 In the decades since then, this method of powering has become so well accepted that it is a standard feature for the microphone inputs on most professional equipment.